 Half the tunes have “blues” in their title, but the vibe from this collection of vibrant, brass-driven jazz bands is anything but.
-Plus the other half of the songs have cheekier titles like “Climax Rag,” “Snag It,” and “I Wish I Could Shimmy Like My Sister Kate,” so you know it’s bound to be a good time.
-Get the playlist here.
+Plus the other half of the songs have cheekier titles like “Climax Rag,” “Snag It,” and “I Wish I Could Shimmy Like My Sister Kate,” (I mean, have you seen her shimmy?) so you know it’s bound to be a good time.
+Get the Mardi Gras playlist.

 Step 2: Feed the Crowd

-Let’s be honest, you’re mostly in this to show off your culinary skills, and even if you would never admit it out loud, you secretly hope it might score you a valentine for next year.
-But you never heard that from me.
-(What do you mean it’s in writing?)
-Anyway, New Orleans is abundant with Southern, Creole, and Cajun dishes that are easily adaptable for a cocktail party.
+Let’s be honest, in the tradition of the most ostentatious party hosts, you’re mostly in this to show off your culinary skills.
+New Orleans culture is abundant with Southern, Creole, and Cajun dishes that showcase your absolute prowess but are also easily adaptable for a cocktail party.

 You can fry the shrimp earlier in the day and warm them up just ahead of assembly for easy party time management.
-In contrast to the ostentatious muffaletta, the magic of the po’ boy is in its fresh simplicity.
+In contrast to the showy muffaletta, the magic of the po’ boy is in its fresh simplicity.
 Have a bottle of traditional Louisiana hot sauce nearby for maximum authenticity.
-Get the recipe.
+Get the Po’ Boy Sliders recipe.

 Here’s an ingenious way to serve one of New Orleans most ubiquitous dishes by giving it an edible bowl, without any need for forks, to keep everyone hands-free and parade-ready.
-Get the recipe.
+Get the Jambalaya Stuffed Mushrooms recipe.

 There’s an old Creole saying: Anything worth making is worth making into a deviled egg.
 Okay, that’s not a real thing, but so long as they already have “devil” in their name, might as well get hella spicy.
-Get the recipe.
+Get the Creole Deviled Eggs recipe.

-Traditionally, a King Cake is served whole, and the lucky recipient of the one plastic baby tucked inside becomes obligated to the host.
+Traditionally, a king cake is served whole, and the lucky recipient of the one plastic baby tucked inside becomes obligated to the host.
 Try this clever cheater recipe for individual cakes, and go ahead and tuck them babies into each one and see what you can make your friends do.
-Get the recipe.
+Get the Easy Mini King Cakes recipe.

 Step 3: Commemorate

 All you need is a corner, some colorful fringe, a handful of props, and a spare phone or tablet with remote control or selfie stick and you have a makeshift photo booth.
-The ultimate host or hostess, you’ll have excellent souvenirs for your guests, as well as top-notch social media fodder to ward off even a hint of self-pity during Single Awareness Day.
+The ultimate host or hostess, you’ll have excellent souvenirs for your guests, as well as top-notch social media fodder to establish that you are the rightful Rex of Mardi Gras 2019.